Hologram (wrestler)

-Hologram is a Mexican luchador enmascarado (masked professional wrestler).
+Hologram is a Mexican professional wrestler.
 He is signed to All Elite Wrestling (AEW), where he is a member of The Conglomeration.
+He is currently out of action due to a knee injury in September 2025.
 He also makes appearances for Consejo Mundial de Lucha Libre (CMLL).
 He is known for his time as Aramís with Lucha Libre AAA Worldwide (AAA) and International Wrestling Revolution Group.
 As Aramís, he participated in Pro Wrestling Guerrilla's Battle of Los Angeles 2019 event, which was his United States debut.

-His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico, where their private lives are kept a secret from the wrestling fans.
+His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico, where their private lives are kept a secret from the professional wrestling fans.

 Career

 Early career (2010–2018)

 In 2010, Aramís wrestled his first matches on the Mexican independent scene.

 In 2015, Aramís founded the group Los Kamikazes del Aire with Iron Kid and Alas de Acero.
 The group also featured Bandido while Iron Kid toured in Macau for a year.
 The group had success in IWRG and the independent wrestling scene in Mexico.